aastha432/Patatap-Clone/README.md

 # Patatap-Clone

-Its an clone of patatap.com website.
-Its has advanced CSS animations.
-Open the html file in your regular browser and press any key between A-Z on your Desktop/Laptop to see the effect.
+Its a clone of patatap.com website.
+Its has advanced CSS animations and UI.
+Plays a sound and displays an animation each time you press a key between A-Z, at different places on the screen.
+Limitations - It works only for devices with keyboard.
+See project Patatap Clone